MITPAcademy/PRAX/README.md

 ## Overview

 **Exam Generator** is a cross-platform Python tool that quickly converts a simple YAML file describing an exam into a beautifully formatted LaTeX (`.tex`) file or a ready-to-print PDF.
-With a user-friendly graphical interface (GUI), you can select your YAML file, choose output format, and instantly get a professional-looking exam and answer sheet — with your institution's logo and custom metadata.
+With a user-friendly graphical interface (GUI) or command-line interface (CLI), you can select your YAML file, choose output format, and instantly get a professional-looking exam and answer sheet — with your institution's logo and custom metadata.

 ---

 ## ✨ Features

 - **🖱️ Easy-to-use GUI** — No command-line required.
 Select files, choose output, done!
+- **⌨️ Command-line Mode** — Power users can run batch conversions and scripts directly.
 - **🔐 Secure Output** — PDF files are generated locally.
 SHA-256 hash is displayed for integrity.
 - **📄 LaTeX & PDF Support** — Output directly to `.tex` for custom edits, or straight to `.pdf`.
 - **🎨 Modern Exam Design** — Includes custom logo, clear formatting, and answer sheet.